Arniej/Getting-and-Cleaning-Data-Project-1/README.md

 ## Getting-and-Cleaning-Data-Project
 ### Final project for Getting and Cleaning Data Course

-* The purpose of this project is to practice working with a data set, clean it and prepare tidy data.
+* The purpose of this project is to practice working with a data set, collect the dat, clean it and prepare tidy data.

 * The codes are written in an R script and stored in run_analysis.R file, as described below:
 1. Merges the training and the test sets to create one data set.